Pireza/sem5pi-24-25-3da/TodoApi/docs/SprintA/1221031/US09/engineering_process.md

-# US1 - To register backoffice users
+# US9 - Edit an existing patient profile

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an Admin, I want to register new backoffice users (e.g., doctors, nurses, technicians, admins) via an out-of-band process, so that they can access the backoffice system with appropriate permissions.
+As an Admin, I want to edit an existing patient profile, so that I can update their information when needed.

 ### 1.2.
-Customer Specifications and Clarifications

-**From the client clarifications:**

-> **Question:** What are the system's password requirements?

-> **Answer:** At least 10 characters long, at least a digit, a capital letter and a special character.
+Acceptance Criteria

+- Admins can search for and select a patient profile to edit.
+- Editable fields include name, contact information, medical history, and allergies.
+- Changes to sensitive data (e.g., contact information) trigger an email notification to the patient.
+- The system logs all profile changes for auditing purposes.

 ### 1.3.
-Acceptance Criteria

-* **AC1:** Backoffice users (e.g., doctors, nurses, technicians) are registered by an Admin via an internal process, not via self-registration.
-* **AC2:** Admin assigns roles (e.g., Doctor, Nurse, Technician) during the registration process.
-* **AC3:** Registered users receive a one-time setup link via email to set their password and activate their account.
-* **AC4:** The system enforces strong password requirements for security.
-* **AC5:** A confirmation email is sent to verify the user’s registration.

-### 1.4.
 Found out Dependencies

 * n/a

-### 1.5 Input and Output Data
+## Input and Output Data
 **Input Data:**

-* Typed data:
-    * a username
+* Route parameter:
-    * an email address
+* email (string) - Email address of the patient to update.

-* Selected data:
+* Query parameters (optional):
+* firstName (string) - New first name for the patient.
+* lastName (string) - New last name for the patient.
+* phone (string) - New phone number for the patient.
-    * A role for the user.
+* emergencyContact (string) - New emergency contact for the patient.
+* medicalConditions (List<string>) - Updated list of medical conditions.
 **Output Data:**

-* New user registered in the system
-* (In)Success of the operation
+* **On success:**

+*Patient profile updated.
+*Audit log created to track changes.
+*204 No Content response.
+* **On failure:**

+* 404 Not Found if the patient with the given email or ID does not exist.
+* 500 Internal Server Error or other appropriate status codes in case of database concurrency issues or other exceptions.

-### 1.6.
+### 1.5.
 System Views

 ### Level 1